What's open on Thanksgiving? Not much, as many stores rest or prepare ahead of Black Friday

 Target will be closed on Thanksgiving, but most stores will open at 6 a.m. local time on Black Friday.

 Kohl’s will be closed on Thanksgiving, but many stores will be open as early as 5 a.m. on Black Friday.
-Check your local location for hours.

 Costco will be closed on Thanksgiving, but will reopen on Black Friday.
-Check your local store’s website for hours.

 CVS will close early on Thanksgiving.
-You can call your local store or check store and pharmacy hours on the CVS Pharmacy website.

 Walgreens will close most of its stores on Thanksgiving, though some 24-hour locations will be open.
-Check your local store for more information.

 Travel